 Skip to content

-Spark Declarative Pipelines (SDP) is a declarative framework for building data processing (ETL) pipelines on Apache Spark using Python (PySpark) and SQL (Spark SQL).
+Spark Declarative Pipelines (SDP) is a declarative framework for building data processing (ETL) pipelines on Apache Spark in Python and SQL languages.

 Apache Spark 4.1.0-SNAPSHOT